-The French Bulldog and the English Bulldog are very similar pups with a few notable differences.
+The French Bulldog and the English Bulldog are remarkably similar pups with a few notable differences.
 Being relatives, their similarities are uncanny, and with their cute wrinkly faces and sociable nature, they make for brilliant family pets that everyone will adore.
 The French Bulldog is a more compact and streamlined version of the English Bulldog.
+There are a few other differences between the French Bulldog vs. English Bulldog.

-The French Bulldog’s most distinguishable feature is his tall bat-like ears, and the English Bulldog’s most distinguishable feature is his rolled skin that droops down either side of his face.
+The French Bulldog’s most distinguishable feature is its tall bat-like ears.
+The English Bulldog’s most distinguishable feature is rolled skin that droops down either side of the face.
+There is a lot more to both of these breeds than physical features, though.
+While both are lovable, adorable pups, they have differing care and energy needs.

 So, whether you are trying to decide between choosing the medium-sized English Bulldog, or the small-sized French Bulldog, read on to find out the finer details that will undoubtedly help you to make your final decision.